 What is Yuba?

 Yuba, also sometimes called tofu skin, is a soy product with many thin layers that crisp up well, just like a pork cutlet.
-You can find yuba at Asian markets near the tofu.
+You can find Yuba at Asian markets near the tofu.

 What Kind of Bread is Best?

 If you’re gluten-free, you’ll love the Texas toast I found online for these sandwiches.
-Otherwise, just look for a vegan bread that’s sliced thick and is light and fluffy.
+Otherwise, just look for vegan bread that’s sliced thick and is light and fluffy.

 Do I need an Air Fryer?